bhagenbourger/hue-monitoring/README.md

 # Hue monitoring
 The goal of this project is to monitor your Philips Hue with the ELK stack and Slack.
+This project also queries devices connected to your local network using your Orange Livebox.

 # Description
-This project starts 5 containers corresponding to the ELK stack:
+This project starts 7 containers corresponding to the ELK stack:
-- one container for `metricbeat`
+- two containers for `metricbeat`, one to query Hue Hub API named `metricbeat_hue` and one to query Orange Livebox API named `metricbeat_livebox`
 - one container for `logstash`
 - two containers for `elasticsearch` named `elasticsearch01` and `elasticsearch02`
 - one container for `kibana`
+- one container for `livebox`, based on `https://gitlab.com/bhagenbourger/liveboxapi` and used to query your Livebox and get devices connected on your local network

-### Metricbeat
+### Metricbeat - Hue
-The aim of metricbeat is to query your Philips Hue hub API every 30 seconds and send the result to logstash.
+The aim of metricbeat hue is to query your Philips Hue hub API every 30 seconds and send the result to logstash.
+Configuration file is here `metricbeat/metricbeat-hue.docker.yml`.

+### Metricbeat - Livebox
+The aim of metricbeat livebox is to query your Livebox API every 10 minutes to get devices connected on your local network and store the result into elasticsearch.
-Configuration file is here `metricbeat/metricbeat.docker.yml`.
+Configuration file is here `metricbeat/metricbeat-livebox.docker.yml`.

 ### Logstash
 Logstash pipeline is defined here: `logstash/pipeline/hue-pipeline.conf`.
 This pipeline parses JSON sent by metricbeats using a custom filter plugin named `logstash-filter-java_hue` that I have developped and available on github `https://github.com/bhagenbourger/logstash-filter-java_hue`.
 After parsing JSON, this pipeline insert data into elasticsearch and also check if lights went on since the last metric and sends a message into Slack if true.
 One document per light and per metric is inserted into elasticsearch and one document per temperature sensor and per metric is inserted into elasticsearch.